Jaime La Charite, MD, MPH

 Internal Medicine and Pediatrics

-Biography: Dr. Jaime La Charite received her B.A. in Neuroscience from Pomona College.
+Dr. La Charite received her Bachelor of Arts in Neuroscience from Pomona College.
 She completed her medical degree from the University of California, Irvine School of Medicine where she participated in the Program in Medical Education for the Latino Community (PRIME-LC).
 She also obtained her Master in Public Health degree at the University of California, Los Angeles in the Department of Community Health Sciences.
 In 2017, she was accepted into the Johns Hopkins Internal Medicine and Pediatrics Urban Health Primary Care Residency Program.
-During residency, she participated in the New Century Scholars Mentoring Program and received a Community Access to Child Health (CATCH) grant from the American Academy of Pediatrics.
-As a NCSP scholar, Dr. La Charite will be obtaining a Master of Science in Health Policy and Management and practice as an internist and pediatrician at a Saban Community Clinic affiliated with Cedars Sinai.
+During residency, she received a Community Access to Child Health (CATCH) grant from the American Academy of Pediatrics to study pediatric obesity in the Latinx community.